-Organizations are constantly looking for improving organizational efficiencies, whether it is financial planning, tax management or payroll.
+Organizations are constantly looking to improve organizational efficiencies, whether it is financial planning, tax management or payroll.
 Finance and HR software benefit from the SaaS-ification of businesses, large and small, who much prefer the flexibility of cloud-based, web-browser delivered software paid for on a subscription basis than the hassle and expense of purchasing and managing on-premise enterprise software.

-Workiva reported revenues of $105.5 million, up 25.9% year on year, beating analyst expectations by 3.85%.
-It was a strong quarter for the company, with accelerating customer growth and a very optimistic guidance for the next quarter.
+Workiva reported revenues of $131.5 million, up 24.5% year on year, beating analyst expectations by 4.36%.
+It was a decent quarter for the company, with accelerating customer growth but an underwhelming revenue guidance for the next quarter.

 Is now the time to buy Workiva?
 Access our full analysis of the earnings results here, it's free.

-Bill.com reported revenues of $78.2 million, up 85.8% year on year, beating analyst expectations by 20.4%.
-It was a very strong quarter for the company, with an impressive beat of analyst estimates and an exceptional revenue growth.
+Flywire reported revenues of $56.5 million, up 52.9% year on year, beating analyst expectations by 18.7%.
+It was an exceptional quarter for the company, with an impressive beat of analyst estimates and a very optimistic guidance for the next quarter.

-Bill.com scored the strongest analyst estimates beat, fastest revenue growth, and highest full year guidance raise among its peers.
-The stock is up 28% since the results and currently trades at $279.99.
+Flywire pulled off the strongest analyst estimates beat and highest full year guidance raise among its peers.
+The stock is down 11.7% since the results and currently trades at $20.82.

-Is now the time to buy Bill.com?
+Is now the time to buy Flywire?
 Access our full analysis of the earnings results here, it's free.

-Workday reported revenues of $1.26 billion, up 18.6% year on year, beating analyst expectations by 1.61%.
-It was a decent quarter for the company, with a decent beat of analyst estimates.
+Intuit reported revenues of $2.41 billion, down 5.74% year on year, beating analyst expectations by 3.61%.
+It was a weak quarter for the company, with underwhelming guidance for the next year and declining revenue.

 Started in 2001 by software engineer Therese Tucker, one of the very few women founders who took their companies public, BlackLine (NASDAQ:BL) provides software for organizations to automate accounting and finance tasks.

-Blackline reported revenues of $102.1 million, up 22.6% year on year, beating analyst expectations by 1.03%.
-It was a decent quarter for the company, with accelerating customer growth.
+BlackLine reported revenues of $128.4 million, up 25.8% year on year, beating analyst expectations by 1.52%.
+It was a mixed quarter for the company, with accelerating customer growth but underwhelming revenue guidance for the next quarter.

 The author has no position in any of the stocks mentioned